aergoio/guide/source/using-network/snapshots.rst

 Snapshots
 =========

-To quickly bootstrap a new full node, you can start syncronizing from a snapshot.
+To quickly bootstrap a new Mainnet full node, you can start syncronizing from a snapshot.

 1. Download the latest snapshot from `snapshot.aergo.io <https://snapshot.aergo.io>`__.
 2. Extract the archive, e.g. :code:`tar zxvf 672571_20190423.tar.gz`.